 “When you wake up in the morning, tell yourself: the people I deal with today will be meddling, ungrateful, arrogant, dishonest, jealous and surly.
 They are like this because they can’t tell good from evil.
 But I have seen the beauty of good, and the ugliness of evil, and have recognized that the wrongdoer has a nature related to my own – not of the same blood and birth, but the same mind, and possessing a share of the divine.
 And so none of them can hurt me.
 No one can implicate me in ugliness.
 Nor can I feel angry at my relative, or hate him.
 We were born to work together like feet, hands and eyes, like the two rows of teeth, upper and lower.
 To obstruct each other is unnatural.
 To feel anger at someone, to turn your back on him: these are unnatural.”

 This is mostly true for people who see the world as a zero-sum game.
-If you win, that means they lose, and they cannot afford losing.
+If you win, that means they lose, and they cannot afford to lose.
 People have families, mortgages, debt, and most off all, their ego is at stake.
 People hate to lose face.

 The truth is that the world doesn’t have to be zero-sum at all.
 I believe that we live in an abundant world—everyone can have a slice of the pie.
 Unfortunately, not everyone believes that.